In Juneteenth: Faith and Freedom, Descendants of the Emancipated Tell Their Stories

-When Rasool Berry grew up hearing about Juneteenth, he heard the same false story most Americans do: That the holiday celebrated the date, June 19, 1865, when people in Galveston, Texas, finally received word of the Emancipation Proclamation that set enslaved people free.
+When Rasool Berry grew up hearing about Juneteenth, he heard the same false story most Americans do: That the holiday celebrated the date, June 19, 1865, when Galveston, Texas, finally received word of the Emancipation Proclamation that set enslaved people free.

-The falsehood has elements of truth: June 19, 1865 does indeed mark the day that Gordon Granger, a general in the Union Army, led thousands of Union troops into Galveston, Texas.
-But as we hear in Juneteenth: Faith & Freedom, a new documentary that Berry executive produces and hosts, the troops weren’t just delivering good news.
+The falsehood has elements of truth: June 19, 1865 does indeed mark the day that Gordon Granger, a general in the Union Army, led thousands of Union troops into Galveston.
+But as we hear in Juneteenth: Faith & Freedom, a recent documentary that Berry executive produces and hosts, the troops weren’t just delivering good news.

-The film, released last year, shows that Texas slavers were well aware that President Abraham Lincoln had issued the Emancipation Proclamation two-and-a-half years earlier, on Jan.
-1, 1863.
+The film shows that Texas slavers were well aware that President Abraham Lincoln had issued the Emancipation Proclamation two-and-a-half years earlier, on January 1, 1863.
 They just didn’t care.
 That changed, of course, when thousands of Union troops, both Black and white, arrived in their town.

 “The soldiers didn’t come here to inform,” Galveston genealogist Sharon Batiste Gillins says in the film.
 “They came here to enforce.”